Urban Energy Transition

 - eBook ISBN:9 7 8 - 0 - 3 2 3 - 9 9 4 3 8 - 5

-Urban Energy Transition: Renewable Strategies for Cities and Regions, Third Edition is the definitive scientific and practice-based reference on energy transformations in the globa… Read more
+Urban Energy Transition, Third Edition: Cities and Regions for a stable climate is the most current scientific and practice-based compendium on energy transformations in the globa… Read more

-- Presents global city-wide renewable energy strategies and urban thermal performance planning, sector coupling, and smart distributed renewable energy and storage systems
+- Presents global city-wide renewable energy strategies, resource efficiency and urban thermal performance planning, electric vehicle accommodation and solar-smart distributed renewable energy systems;

-- Includes analytic case insights into successful practices from around the globe that provide local, regional, and country-specific governance and organizational perspectives
+- Includes analytic case insights into successful practices from around that provide local, regional, and country-specific and global governance and organizational perspectives.

 Energy and sustainability practitioners and researchers, scholars, teachers and students in sustainability and urban energy managers, Scientific communities in the field of social sciences, technology studies, sustainability studies, regional studies, urban- and regional planning

-From cities of waste to climate stablizing communities
+From cities of waste to climate stabilizing communities

 Solar and smart cities